Lack of primary care doctors in Verde Valley has patients scrambling

 The Verde Valley Medical Center in Cottonwood is owned by Northern Arizona Healthcare.
 In order to search and attract medical providers, (doctors, nurse practitioners and physician assistants) they are hiring a full-time recruitment position to recruit medical providers, explained Barbara Firminger, BA, MBA, NAH chief access officer.

 “I’m recruiting for a director of recruitment,” she continued.
 “It’s a brand-new position.”

 That is all the person will do.
 That is how important it is to get the “right doctors,” she pointed out.

 Firminger said the VVMC just went through the process of hiring 20 new emergency room providers in the past year.
 The hospital determined that using non-hospital emergency room doctors and RNs was not a good experience for patients.
 "The only RNs we don't employ are travelers, who fill in when we need staff," according to Sophia Papa, external communication coordinator, Communications Department, Northern Arizona Healthcare.

 Not enough primary care

-Rural areas across the nation are having a difficult time finding doctors, and the Verde Valley is no different, according to Trista Macvittie, director of Marketing/Public Relations at NAH
+Rural areas across the nation are having a difficult time finding doctors, and the Verde Valley is no different, according to Trista Macvittie, director of communications at NAH

 According to its study, there are only about 30 family-practice, internal-med doctors, NP and pediatricians for family practice in the Verde Valley, Macvittie said.
 The “need” is for about 72, she added.